tarrantrj/spring-batch-examples/multi-threaded-step/README.md

     * automatically created by the application if files successfully process.
     * creates a subfolder in yyyy-MM-dd format for file history.
   * **samples** - sample file that can be copied for processing.
+    * can use [sample](./src/test/resources/samples) or create your own arbirtray file
   * **scripts** - location of scripts used for setup, running, and other miscellaneous uses you may have.
+    * can use [scripts](./src/test/resources/scripts) or create your own script for setup.

 Note: Currently the project is setup to run in Linux and MacOS environments.
 This should be easily ported to a Windows console application by modifying some of the parameters in the application.properties and logback.xml.